rundtjan/Serverless-data-parser-tool-for-project-proposals/documentation/serverless-branch-documentation/aws-tips.md

 - On the tab "Code" you can click "Upload from" in order to upload your function to AWS.
 You will need to zip it, see the readme in the API-folder.
 - On the tab "Monitor" you can find the link for viewing logs from your function - click "View logs in CloudWatch" to open the logs.
-- On the tab "Configuration" you can *importantly* add environment variables.
-You need to add a SLACK_TOKEN and a HUBSPOT_APIKEY in order for everything to work nicely.
+- On the tab "Configuration" you *need to* add environment variables.
+You will need a SLACK_TOKEN and a HUBSPOT_APIKEY in order for everything to work nicely.

 These are the tabs the dev-team of this application has used, feel free to explore the other tabs by yourself.

 ## AWS Toolkit